bdnorris/DES-340/lectures/lecture07-units.md

 #### Sorry for that

 ...but the above will become very important when we start talking about retina graphics later.
-For now, we can define pixels in CSS very easily by using the 'px' suffix.
+For now, we can define pixels in CSS  easily by using the 'px' suffix.

 ```css
 .my-div {